globbia/globbia.github.io/index.md

 I enjoy to vary the topics of my research, so far I managed to work on things like: monad theory; Gray-categories; (skew) multicategories; (skew) monoidal structures; categorical logic (2D injectivity, sketches).

 ## ItaCa
-I volunteer as social media manager for [ItaCa](https://progetto-itaca.github.io/), the Italian community of Category theorists.
+I am part of the promoting committee of [ItaCa](https://progetto-itaca.github.io/), the Italian community of Category theorists.

 <a><img src="http://globbia.github.io/assets/bojack_hopper.png" align="middle" width="800" ></a>